|

 no margin for error, my mother should have

-had the sense to anticipate this child
+had the sense to anticipate her child

 support problem.
 Too late now.
 I